The Holocaust in Lithuania: Estimated number of victims

-The Holocaust events
+Holocaust events

-The Lithuanian port city of Klaipėda (Memel in German) had historically been a member of the German Hanseatic League, and had belonged to Germany and East Prussia prior to 1918.
-The city was semi-autonomous during the period of Lithuanian independence, and under League of Nations supervision.
-Approximately 8,000 Jews lived in Memel when it was absorbed into the Reich on March 15, 1939.
-Its Jewish residents were expelled, and most fled into Lithuania proper where most would be killed after the Axis invasion in June, 1941.
+The Lithuanian port city of Klaipėda (Memel in German) had historically been a member of the German Hanseatic League, and had belonged to Germany and East Prussia before 1918.
+The city was semi-autonomous in the period of Lithuanian independence, under League of Nations supervision.
+Of the approximately 6,000 Jews who had lived in Memel, most had already fled when it was absorbed into the Reich on March 15, 1939.
+The remainder were expelled.
+Most fled into Lithuania proper, and most of these were killed after the Axis invasion in June 1941.

 Chronologically, the genocide in Lithuania can be divided into three phases: phase 1. summer to the end of 1941; phase 2.
 December 1941 – March 1943; phase 3.
 April 1943 – mid-July 1944.

-Most Lithuanian Jews perished in the first phase during the first months of the occupation and before the end of 1941.
+Most Lithuanian Jews perished in the first months of the occupation and before the end of 1941.
 The Axis invasion of the USSR began on June 22, 1941 and coincided with the June Uprising in Lithuania.
-During the days prior to the German occupation of Lithuania the Lithuanian Activist Front attacked Soviet forces, seized power in several cities, spread anti-Semitic propaganda and carried out massacres of Lithuanian Jews and Poles.
-One notable massacre began on the night of 25–26 June when Algirdas Klimaitis ordered his 800 Lithuanian troops to begin the Kaunas pogrom.
-Franz Walter Stahlecker, the SS commanding officer of Einsatzgruppe A claimed that by 28 June 1941 3,800 people had been killed in Kaunas and a further 1,200 in surrounding towns in the region.
+During the days before the German occupation of Lithuania the Lithuanian Activist Front attacked Soviet forces, seized power in several cities, spread anti-Semitic propaganda and carried out massacres of Lithuanian Jews and Poles.

+A notable massacre began on the night of 25–26 June, when Algirdas Klimaitis ordered his 800 Lithuanian troops to begin the Kaunas pogrom.
+Franz Walter Stahlecker, the SS commanding officer of Einsatzgruppe A, told Berlin that by 28 June 1941 3,800 people had been killed in Kaunas and a further 1,200 in the surrounding towns.
 Klimaitis' men destroyed several synagogues and about sixty Jewish houses.
-In the 1990s the number of victims claimed by Stahlecker were questioned and thought to have been probably exaggerated.
+In the 1990s the number of victims claimed by Stahlecker was questioned and thought to have probably been exaggerated.